crackedasphalt/crackedasphalt.github.io/_posts/2024-04-04-clares-eleven-fifteen-prototype.md

 ## Assembly

-At the machine, construction of this prototype was straightforward enough but painstakingly slow due to obsessive attention to detail and an intense, almost obsessive, desire to avoid using the seam ripper.
+At the machine, construction of this prototype was straightforward enough but painstakingly slow due to neurotic attention to detail and an intense, almost obsessive, desire to avoid using the seam ripper.
 Because this was the first and only version of this pack, I spent zero time trying to optimize steps and had to retool my machines a few times to accommodate different stitch types and lengths which added a significant amount of time to the build.

 The basic assembly steps are
 1. Form the lid